MrPatel95/Text-Mining/README.md

 # Text-Mining

-One Paragraph of project description goes here

-## Short Description

 This code can be used to assign keywords to documents and find association rules between words from database of documents.
 Further, with little modifications one can create a document suggestion system using search keywords.

 ### Getting Started